vuolter/hono-compress/README.md

 If not defined, all the formats declared in the option `encodings` are allowed.

-This option is provided primarily to maintain compatibility with `hono/compress`; it is recommended to use the option `encodings` to set the wanted compression formats.
+This option is provided primarily to maintain compatibility with `hono/compress`, use the option `encodings` to set the wanted compression formats.

 ### encodings